richiekastl/richiekastl.com/content/posts/2022-02-28---slow-growth.md

 It is pretty discouraging but I'm going to keep putting out new videos every week and stay consistent with it.

-It isn't about the amount of subscribers I have but whether or not I stay consistent with it.
+It isn't about the amount of subscribers I have but whether or not I stay consistent with it..